 Top with the chopped apples.

 Starting at a long side, roll the dough into a tight cylinder.
 Pinch the seam gently to seal it and position the dough seam side down.
-Use a sharp knife to cut the dough into 12-equal pieces.
+Use a sharp knife (or dental floss) to cut the dough into 12-equal pieces.
 Transfer the pieces to the prepared pan.
 Cover the pan loosely with plastic wrap and let the dough rise until doubled, 1 to 1 1/2 hours.

 This is what they look like immediately after putting them away.